-For a list of supported drives, see: https://static.lenovo.com/us/en/serverproven/index.shtml

-- The drive bays are numbered to indicate the installation order (starting from number "0").
+- For a list of supported drives, see https://serverproven.lenovo.com/. - The drive bays are numbered to indicate the installation order (starting from number "0").
 Follow the installation order when you install a drive.
-See "Front view" on page 17. - You can mix drives of different types, different sizes, and different capacities in one system, but not in one RAID array.
-The following order is recommended when installing the drives: - Drive type priority: NVMe SSD, SAS SSD, SATA SSD, SAS HDD, SATA HDD - Drive size priority: 2.5 inch, 3.5 inch - Drive capacity priority: the lowest capacity first - The drives in a single RAID array must be the same type, same size, and same capacity. - Some server models support NVMe drives and the installed bays for NVMe drives vary by model: - For eight-2.5-inch-drive-bay models that support NVMe drives, you can install up to four NVMe drives in the bays 4-7. - For sixteen-2.5-inch-drive-bay models that support NVMe drives, you can install up to four NVMe drives in the bays 4-7. - For twelve-3.5-inch-drive-bay model that supports NVMe drives, you can install up to four NVMe drives in the bays 8-11.
+See "Front view" on page 17. - You can mix drives of different types and different capacities in one system, but not in one RAID array.
+The following order is recommended when installing the drives: - Drive type priority: SAS SSD, SATA SSD, SAS HDD, SATA HDD - Drive capacity priority: the lowest capacity first - The drives in a single RAID array must be the same type, same size, and same capacity.